awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_accounts.md

 AWS CloudFormation stack sets enable you to create stacks in AWS accounts across regions by using a single AWS CloudFormation template\.
 All the resources included in each stack are defined by the stack set's AWS CloudFormation template\.
 As you create the stack set, you specify the template to use, as well as any parameters and capabilities that template requires\.

-You can use the **Enable AWS GuardDuty** template to enable GuardDuty simultaneously in multiple accounts\.
+You can use the **Enable Amazon GuardDuty** template to enable GuardDuty simultaneously in multiple accounts\.

 **Important**
 Before performing the procedure below, complete the prerequisite steps of granting permissions for stack set operations within your AWS accounts\.
 For more information, see [Prerequisites: Granting Permissions for Stack Set Operations](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-prereqs.html)\.